25 Sights in A Coruña, Spain (with Map and Images)

 Book free guided walking tours in A Coruña.

 The Picasso House Museum is a museum house in A Coruña opened on December 18, 2002.
 33 works are reproduced in the museum, of which 4 are by the father and the others were made by the young Picasso during his stay in the Herculean city, the works are integrated into the decoration of the house in the different rooms except in the bedrooms.
 Among the works exhibited are oils on canvas, oils on wood, pencil and pen drawings, inks, coals and watercolors.
-In the house that houses the museum resided the painter Pablo Picasso between 1891 and 1895, it is a typical dwelling of the area of the 19th century widening and is preserved the same as it was when the Ruiz Picasso family lived with original furniture, objects and appliances and the time.
+In the house that houses the museum resided the painter Pablo Picasso between 1891 and 1895.
+It is a typical dwelling in the area of the 19th-century widening, and is preserved the same as it was when the Ruiz Picasso family lived with original furniture, objects and appliances and the time.
 The house is located on the second floor of 14 Paio Gomez Street, in the middle of the city.

 A compass rose, sometimes called a wind rose, rose of the winds or compass star, is a figure on a compass, map, nautical chart, or monument used to display the orientation of the cardinal directions and their intermediate points.
 It is also the term for the graduated markings found on the traditional magnetic compass.
 Today, a form of compass rose is found on, or featured in, almost all navigation systems, including nautical charts, non-directional beacons (NDB), VHF omnidirectional range (VOR) systems, global-positioning systems (GPS), and similar equipment.

-The Castle of Santo Antón is a castle built in the sixteenth century that was part, together with the castle of Santa Cruz and the castle of San Diego, of a strategic network of castles and batteries for the defense of the city of A Coruña.
-It was declared a Historic Artistic Monument in 1949 and since 1994 has been considered a Cultural Interest Asset with the category of monument.
-Since its opening in 1968, it houses the Archaeological and Historical Museum of A Coruña.
+The Castle of Santo Antón, is a castle built in the 16th century that was part, along with the Castle of Santa Cruz and the Castle of San Diego, of a strategic network of castles and batteries for the defense of the city of A Coruña.
+It was declared an artistic historical monument in 1949 and since 1994 has been considered as a Cultural Interest Ben with the category of monument.
+Since its inauguration in 1968 it houses the Archaeological and Historical Museum of A Coruña.

 Wikipedia: Castelo de Santo Antón (GL), Website, Payment Website